SachinKarthikeya/PAIDA-Personal-AI-Data-Analyst/README.md

 - User uploads a dataset in either of the supported formats
 - Python tool extracts the dataset's metadata
-- LLM analyzes the summary
+- LLM analyzes the metadata summary
 - Recommends top 3 models with brief explanation in JSON
 - Structured format is then displayed on the dashboard